 At Fulton County Superior Court, this has been a long and frustrating process of late, due to the backlog of cases left by the COVID-19 pandemic.
 Case in point, in April of 2020, a car reportedly crossed the center of West Road while speeding and struck a motorcycle head-on, killing the rider.
 Nearly two years later, the victim’s family says there has been no progress on the criminal trial, not even an estimated future date.

 Hopefully, the court will eventually get to this case, but when it does, the best the family can hope for is a sense of closure.
 There won’t be any compensation, any assistance with the victim’s final expenses or the loss of his income, because that’s not what criminal law does.

 A civil lawsuit, on the other hand, can help ease the financial burden on a grieving family or injured survivor.
-Although civil cases currently face backlogs as well, plaintiffs in civil cases can benefit from having a lawyer in their corner, handling communication with the courthouse for them.
+Although civil cases currently face backlogs as well, plaintiffs in civil cases can benefit from having a personal injury lawyer in their corner, handling communication with the courthouse for them.
 Survivors who file a suit are much less likely to end up feeling alone, uncertain, and shut out of the process.